College: Robinson

 Other projects, activities and roles

 In Summer 2024, Toby joined the Executive Committee of The Society for French Studies, taking up the role of Postgraduate Officer.
 In 2023-24, Toby was the Society's Conference Assistant and co-organiser, with Dr Kate Foster (QMUL), of the 65th Society for French Studies Annual Conference (University of Stirling, 1st-3rd July 2024).
-Toby is the current organiser of the Society's Annual Postgraduate Conference (King's College London, 30 May 2025), and co-organiser of the University of Cambridge French Graduate Conference, on 'Contextual Dilemmas in French and Francophone Studies' (King's College, Cambridge, 22 April 2025).
+In 2025, Toby organised the Society's Annual Postgraduate Conference ('Conditions', King's College London, 30 May 2025), co-organised the University of Cambridge French Graduate Conference ('Contextual Dilemmas in French and Francophone Studies', King's College, Cambridge, 22 April 2025), and was a member of the organising committee of the Society for Francophone Postcolonial Studies Postgraduate Study Day ('Colonial Toxicity and Ecologies of Empire', Buckingham House, Murray Edwards College, Cambridge, 23 May 2025).

 In Lent Term 2024, Toby co-organised the cross-Faculty and cross-School research seminar series 'Transhistorical Humanities?
-Methods in Conversation' together with Carlos Iglesias-Crespo.
+Methods in Conversation', together with Carlos Iglesias-Crespo.
 Funded by the MMLL Faculty Cross-Faculty Research Seminar fund and held at King's College, Cambridge, the series brought together leading academics working across languages and historical time periods to reflect on questions of method, historicity and disciplinarity, and their relation to the contemporary humanities.
+Titled 'Cognition Across Time', the third session gave rise to Professor Emma Gilby's new book, 'Descartes and the Non-Human' (CUP, 2025).

-Since 2022, Toby has been co-convenor, alongside Professor Emma Wilson and Maddison Sumner, of the Cambridge Modern French Research Seminar (MFRS); in 2023-24, he was co-convenor of the Cambridge French Graduate Research Seminar (FGRS).
+Between 2022 and 2025, Toby was co-convenor, alongside Professor Emma Wilson and Maddison Sumner, of the Cambridge Modern French Research Seminar (MFRS), a forum hosting talks by speakers such as Giuliana Bruno, Samia Henni, Myriam Moïse, Antoine de Baecque, and Chantal Jaquet; in 2023-24, he was co-convenor of the Cambridge French Graduate Research Seminar (FGRS).